norbajunior/machinist/README.md

 `machinist` gives us this flexibility since it's just pure Elixir.

-## How does `from` macro works?
+## How does the DSL works?

-As said earlier each statement of `from` macro will be tranformed in a function that will be injected into the module that is using `machinist`.
+The use of `transitions` in combination with each `from` statement will be tranformed in functions that will be injected into the module that is using `machinist`.

 This implementation: